Markets

 US equity futures spiked and oil futures tanked after US President Trump said he agreed to a two-week ceasefire with Iran as the two sides work to find a lasting end to the conflict.

-S&P 500 futures rose as much as 2%, while front-month West Texas Intermediate futures tumbled double digits as of 7:05 p.m.
+S&P 500 futures rose as much as 2%, while front-month West Texas Intermediate futures tumbled double digits, as of 7:05 p.m.
 ET.

 Trump added that Iran’s 10-point blueprint for a peace plan, which includes an end to the blockade of the strait, “is a workable basis on which to negotiate.”
-His message came roughly 90 minutes ahead of the 8 p.m.
-ET deadline the president had set to reach a deal with the Gulf nation, after which time he pledged to escalate attacks on Iran by hitting bridges and civilian power plants.
+His message came roughly 90 minutes ahead of the 8 p.m. deadline the president had set to reach a deal with the Gulf nation, after which time he pledged to escalate attacks on Iran by hitting bridges and civilian power plants.

-That 8 p.m.
-ET cutoff was itself the result of delays to previous deadlines set by the president.
+That 8 p.m. cutoff was itself the result of delays to previous deadlines set by the president.

-The S&P 500 erased losses late in the regular trading day on Tuesday after Pakistan’s prime minister requested that President Trump hold off on additional attacks for two weeks “to allow diplomacy to run its course” and for Iran to open the Strait of Hormuz for the same period as a “goodwill gesture.”
+The S&P 500 erased losses late in the regular trading day on Tuesday after Pakistan’s prime minister requested that Trump hold off on additional attacks for two weeks “to allow diplomacy to run its course” and for Iran to open the Strait of Hormuz for the same period as a “goodwill gesture.”

 More Markets